flotiq/flotiq-docs/docs/panel/webhooks/examples.md

 # Webhook examples

-As we said, the webhooks can help with many scenarios.
+As we said, webhooks can help with many scenarios.
-Check out our examples and use them in your projects or treat them as a signposts for your work:
+Check out our examples and use them in your projects or treat them as a signpost for your work:

 1. [Trigger a Gatsby preview when site content was changed](#1-trigger-a-gatsby-preview-when-site-content-was-changed).
 2. [Trigger a Gatsby production build when a `Build production` button was clicked](#2-trigger-a-gatsby-production-build-when-a-build-production-button-was-clicked).